-It’s been said before, but there is an argument that any new wargame that is released has to improve upon the available scenarios for the existing “sandbox” games.
+It’s been said before that any wargame being newly released has to improve upon the available scenarios for the existing “sandbox” games.
 The holy trilogy for the Cold War era is likely The Operation Art of War (TOAW) for (you guessed it) Operation Scale land ops, Steel Panthers MBT (for tactical), and Harpoon for Sea/Air.

 I would further argue that Command: Modern Air/Naval Operations has surpassed Harpoon, so we’re left with the two old war horses TOAW and SP.
 Of course, there are far better systems out there, both for World War II (which were the original targets for those games) and for other eras, but little that is moddable and has the actual range of user-made scenarios to cover the scope of battles of battles included in those two classics.

-The time when this type of sandbox games were made, sold well, and were well supported by a user base creating scenarios seems to be a thing of the past.
-Expand the scope beyond the cold war to all eras and you’ll find that most of the game (I’m thinking of something like Age of Rifles) are not only many years behind us, but not really up to current standards.
+The time when these types of sandbox games were being made, selling well, and being well supported by a user base (via scenario creation) seems to be a thing of the past.
+Expand the scope beyond the cold war to all eras and you’ll find that most of the games are not only many years behind us, but not really up to current standards (I’m thinking of something like Age of Rifles).

-Part of the issue is that current games have details, particularly in graphics and maps, that tie them to particular battles.
+Part of the issue is that current games dwell on details, particularly in terms of graphics and map features, that tie them to particular battles.
 This might be a design/marketing issue (such as with the HPS/Tiller games where user-created maps are simply not allowed), a techical issue (in Graviteam tactics, the detailed maps may simply be beyond modding) or a simple technical hurdle (Command Ops provides the ability to create new maps, but there is a huge amount of work involved).